info-201a-wi22/final-project-starter-ag4/docs/p01-proposal.md

 ### Abstract
 Our main question is how do societal changes influence the popularity of music genres which is important because music is a very large industry and is influential in many peoples lives.
-To address this question we will evaluate the most popular songs  since the 1950s and their attributes (i.e. beats per minute, ...), Spotify premium subscribers per quarter since 2015, and number of music sales depending on medium.
+To address this question we will evaluate the most popular songs  since the 1950s and their attributes (i.e. beats per minute, year, genre, etc.), Spotify premium subscribers per quarter since 2015, and number of music sales depending on medium.
 Our main concern is that there is not enough extensive and reliable data; To address this concern we will find as much data as possible and compare to ensure accuracy.
 Considering that music is more accessible than ever, this is important because music is integrated into many peoples lives and is influenced by people.
 Accordingly, we plan to observe trends in data pertaining to popularity of music genres.

 ### Keywords